 It is best to prepare for a hurricane well before the start of hurricane season, which begins June 1 and continues through Nov.
 30 each year.
-This year there are additional considerations due to the COVID-19 pandemic.
 Here are several steps you can take to keep yourself and your loved ones safe this hurricane season.

 - Download the FEMA app to receive alerts and use a NOAA weather radio to stay informed.

 - Know Your Zone.
 Evacuation zones designated A through D are in place across coastal Virginia.
 In the event of a storm or other emergency, residents of one or more zones may be directed to evacuate depending on tides, storm intensity, path, and other factors.